Learning from Videos for 3D World: Enhancing MLLMs with 3D Vision Geometry Priors: Experiments

-\myparagraph{\model{} shows excellent visual grounding performance without 3D information.} We show the performance in ScanRefer in Table \ref{tab:scanrefer}.
-Our model obtains an Accuracy of 51.0 at an IoU of 0.25, outperforming SPAR's accuracy of 48.8 by 2.2\%.
-Even without the proposal refinement process, our model also delivers an Accuracy of 34.1, which surpasses SPAR's 31.9 by 2.2\%.
+In addition to the directly predicted bounding boxes, we also follow SPAR \cite{spar} to calculate the refined results with a proposal refinement process\footnotemark[3]. \myparagraph{\model{} demonstrates strong 3D grounding capabilities from monocular RGB videos.} The performance on ScanRefer is shown in Table \ref{tab:scanrefer}.
+Our 8B model achieves an accuracy of 41.6\% at an IoU threshold of 0.25, significantly outperforming SPAR’s 31.9\% by 9.7 percentage points.
+Moreover, with the integration of a proposal refinement technique, Acc@0.25 increases substantially to 57.6\%, making our results highly competitive with state-of-the-art methods like Video-3D LLM.
 This demonstrates that 3D visual grounding can be effectively approached in a video grounding manner.

-\myparagraph{Visualization for 3D visual grounding.} Figure \ref{fig:vg_visualization} presents a visualization of the 3D visual grounding results.
-To visualize the predicted and ground truth bounding boxes, we transform their bounding boxes to the respective image coordinate system.
+\myparagraph{Qualitative results for 3D visual grounding.} Figure \ref{fig:vg_visualization} illustrates the qualitative results on the 3D visual grounding task.
+For visualization purposes, the predicted and ground-truth 3D bounding boxes are projected onto their respective 2D image planes.
 Our method effectively handles spatial relationships between objects (\textit{e.g.}, away, opposite, next to), accurately identifying the corresponding frame index and generating the 3D-oriented bounding box.

-\mysubsubsection{Results on 3D Dense Captioning} \myparagraph{Pure-vision solution works surprisingly well for 3D dense captioning.} We present the performance on Scan2Cap in Table \ref{tab:scan2cap}.
-Despite not utilizing 3D camera parameters or explicit depth information, our model achieves competitive results, surpassing the previous state-of-the-art LEO by 1.7 in CIDEr.
-This indicates that the 3D geometric information implicitly encoded within the visual features extracted by VGGT is sufficiently informative for indoor scene understanding, indicating the potential of pure-vision solutions for 3D dense captioning.
+\mysubsubsection{Results on 3D Dense Captioning} \myparagraph{Our model processes 3D object proposals generated by an off-the-shelf 3D object detector.} Once these objects are localized, the model generates descriptions using only the RGB images and the center coordinates of the detected objects, without requiring explicit depth or geometric data as additional inputs.
+This approach achieves a score of 80.0 C@0.5 and 41.5 B-4@0.5, comparable to previous state-of-the-art methods such as LLaVA-3D and Video-3D LLM.
+These results validate the effectiveness of our model for 3D dense captioning when conditioned on 3D proposals.

 \mysubsubsection{Results on 3D Video Object Detection}